 While it is possible for students to enroll as undecided majors, doing so without proper academic advice could leave them aimlessly wandering through college without any direction.
 Degrees programs are designed so that students can enjoy the benefit of adhering to a certain structure. offers structure and a degree.

 The Key to Student Retention

-Students will stay in school and feel more positive about their college experience if they have access to academic advisors.
-In Alexander Astin’s research, involving 200,000 students and over 300 institutions, he recorded in his book, Four Critical Years:
+Students are more likely to stay in school and feel more positive about their college experience if they have access to academic advisors.
+In Alexander Astin’s research, which involved 200,000 students and more than 300 institutions, he recorded in his book, Four Critical Years:

 Functions of a University Academic Advisor

-- The Advisor works as a humanizing agent whose interaction with students occurs outside the classroom and in an informal setting, so the student feels comfortable seeking the advisor out.
+- The advisor works as a humanizing agent whose interaction with students occurs outside the classroom and in an informal setting, so the student feels comfortable seeking the advisor out.

-- The Advisor works as counselor or mentor who helps guide students through academic policy and procedure, offers advice and listens, and refers them to support when needed.
+- The advisor works as counselor or mentor who helps guide students through academic policy and procedure, offers advice and listens, and refers them to support when needed.

-- Help monitor students’ academic progress
+- Help monitor students’ academic progress.

-- Offer students a better connection with the faculty and administrators
+- Offer students a better connection with the faculty and administrators.

-- Give students the ability to navigate the university policies and procedures better
+- Give students the ability to navigate the university policies and procedures better.

-- Assist students in selecting, changing, adding, or canceling classes
+- Assist students in selecting, changing, adding, or canceling classes.

 Just a simple visit to the office can make a far-reaching difference in the realization of your college endeavor.
 Students at FNU can access support from academic advisors easily when they attend either our campus locations in Miami or Hialeah; if you are interested in completing your degree program completely online, our advisors can inform you as to how you can accomplish this.
 If you’re thinking about starting or continuing your college education, get in touch with our admissions counselors today.